Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list

 Bring out your dresses!
 Cotton, rayon, and linen are the most comfortable in the heat.
 Add a belt for a feminine, polished fit.
-If you prefer a maxi dress or a summery cotton dress, those all work for summer and are a matter of style and preference.
+If you prefer maxi dresses or summer dresses, those all work and are a matter of style and preference.

 To ensure you are prepared for unpredictable weather, don’t forget a light jacket or compact umbrella.
 Save museums for rainy days to make the most out of your trip.

-Lastly, accessorize with sunglasses, a summer scarf, and jewelry–subtle yet stylish–to give you a touch of color and enhance your skin tone and outfit.
-Choose jewelry that you’d feel comfortable wearing on holiday (nothing too expensive or flashy) and that reflects your own individuality and sense of style.
+Lastly, accessorize with sunglasses, a summer scarf, and jewelry–subtle yet stylish–to give you a touch of color.
+Choose minimalist jewelry (not too expensive or flashy) that reflects your own individuality and sense of style.
+Less is more.

 What to Wear in Paris in Autumn